Imaging System Simulation

 Similar to Zemax OpticStudio, the framework models the lens by defining different surfaces.
 It can also directly read from a ZMX file and construct the lens.
 In addition to the explicitly defined surfaces, the framework also uses the clear semi-diameter of each surface and constructs the boundary surfaces that encloses the surfaces into lenses (singlets, doublets, etc.).

 The image on the left shows the surfaces constructed from the Canon EF 50mm f/1.2 L patent (JP 2007333790 Example 1).
-The red sag line indicates an aspheric surface.
+The red contour on the last element is the sag line of aspheric surfaces for easier observation.

 Different from Zemax or CodeV, the framework also contains a class for imager, thus allowing results to be presented in the form of RGB images rather than wavelength distributions or frequency modulation (while the process is still being done entirely in wavelength and radiance, with consideration of polarization).
 This helps better visualize the result in a more intuitive way.